|

 the stability of the wood.

-this section of an article from Wickipedia which explains it very well.
+this section of an article from Wikipedia which explains it very well.

 Native American flute